cloudmesh-community/book/chapters/prg/python/scipy/scipy.md

 # Scipy {#s-scipy}

-SciPy is a library built around numpy and has a number of off-the-shelf algorithms and operations implemented.
+SciPy is a library built around NumPy and has a number of off-the-shelf algorithms and operations implemented.
 These include algorithms from calculus (such as integration), statistics, linear algebra, image-processing, signal processing, machine learning.

-To achieve this, SciPy bundels a number of useful open-source software for mathematics, science, and engineering.
+To achieve this, SciPy bundles a number of useful open-source software for mathematics, science, and engineering.
 It includes the following
 packages: